bensuperpc/GTASA_alternative_code/README.md

 ```

 #### How does it work ?
 - The algorithm will generate sequences of characters (A, B, C ...
-AA, BA, CA)
+AA)
 - It will then calculate hash (**JAMCRC**) from the series of characters
 - It will compare hashes, if they are equal to one of the hashes of one of the official cheat codes, this will save the sequence of characters